flatironinstitute/labbox-ephys/README.md

 ### Install/upgrade labbox-launcher

 Note: it is recommended that you use a [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) or a virtualenv when using the `pip` and `python` commands.
+If you create a conda environment you should target Python 3.7 with Numpy.

 Install the latest version of labbox-launcher